OUR NEXT SAILING DAY SKIPPER COURSES IN CAPE TOWN- SEE THE COURSE DATES for more details.

 Once you have made sure that a place is available on the date you require a 50% deposit together with your name and course as reference .

 This will secure your place on the course.
 Balance of your fees is due on or before the first day of the course.

-NB.
-We will notify you of the pick up point on the day the course begins.
 Please bring warm clothes, something to eat and drink for yourself and shoes with non-marking soles.